SatStressGUI/SatStressGUI/README.md

 SatStressGUI V4.0 was developed at the Jet Propulsion Laboratory, California Institute of Technology and is based on SatStressGUI.
 SatStressGUI was developed by the Planetary Geology Research group at the University of Idaho.
-SatStress GUI is based on SatStress, which was designed by Zane Selvans and is available at http://code.google.com/p/satstress and most recently at https://github.com/zaneselvans/satstress
+SatStressGUI is based on SatStress, which was designed by Zane Selvans and is available at http://code.google.com/p/satstress and most recently at https://github.com/zaneselvans/satstress

 ALL RIGHTS RESERVED.
 United States Government Sponsorship acknowledged.
 Any